comgsi/documents/README.md

 module load netcdf
 module load cmake/3.16.4
 ```
-#### (3) change the following three variables in the ush/build.comgsi script based on your computer enviroment
+#### (3) change the following three variables in the ush/build.comgsi script based on your computing environment
     modulefile="/my/modulefile.me.GSI_UPP_WRF"
     NCEPLIBS="/my/NCEPLIBS/b_intel18.0.5_impi2018.4.274/install"
     GSILIBS="/my/GSILIBS/b_intel18.0.5_impi2018.4.274/"

 #### (4) run "ush/build.comgsi" from the main GSI directory

-**NOTE** For those who don't have the envorimental module system in your computing platform, you may follow the ush/build.comgsi script on how to set up enviormental variables and then do the compling.
+**NOTE** For those who don't have the environmental module system in your computing platform, you may follow the ush/build.comgsi script on how to set up environmental variables and then do the compiling.

 ## 2.4. fix files
 You can get some basic fix files from the comgsi/fix repository:
 ```
 git clone https://github.com/comgsi/fix
 ```
-For a complete set of fix files, please downlod them from the [DTC website](https://dtcenter.org/community-code/gridpoint-statistical-interpolation-gsi/download).
+For a complete set of fix files, please download them from the [DTC website](https://dtcenter.org/community-code/gridpoint-statistical-interpolation-gsi/download).

 If you have any questions, please contact gsi-help@ucar.edu.